-6.1 Trans4m Rail Environmental Management System
+6.1 Inland Rail Environmental Management System

-Trans4m Rail will be utilising an Environmental Management System (EMS) (which is certified to ISO AS/NZS14001) to ensure compliance and enhance its' environmental performance.
+Inland Rail will be utilising an Environmental Management System (EMS) to ensure compliance and enhance its' environmental performance.
 This is discussed in detail in Section 6.1 of the CEMP.

 6.2 Roles and Responsibilities